maryannetriggs/AlliantsDevelopmentTest/README.md

 Advancements that could be made in the future to improve this website include:

 * Addition of a slick design/styling
-* Age restriction or limitation of videos/images
+* Age restriction or limitation of videos/images to ensure only suitable content is viewable
-* Ability to submit API with multiple user search criteria inputs
+* Ability to submit API's with multiple user search criteria inputs
 * Enhanced error handling
+* Online deployment

 ## Author - Mary-Anne Triggs